 - 12. Annexation (HB 3068) Pursuant to House Bill 3068 (annexation), funding is provided to study the progress in each of the buildable land counties toward achieving annexation or incorporation of urban growth areas.
 A report is due to the Legislature by November 1, 2004. - 13.
 Landlord/Tenant Disputes (SHB 3082) Pursuant to Substitute House Bill 3082 (landlord and tenant disputes), funding for the ombudsman services within the Office for Mobile Home Affairs is removed.
 (Mobile Home Affairs Account-Nonappropriated) - 14.
 Military Assistance (SHB 3084) Pursuant to Substitute House Bill 3084 (national guard), funding is provided for pass-through to an existing military family assistance program in Washington state that provides emergency grants to families with financial hardship due to national guard activation. - 15.
-Manuf Center (ESHB 2892) - Funding is provided to contract for a feasibility study and economic analysis for the creation of a center for advanced manufacturing provisions, pursuant to the relevant provisions of Engrossed Substitute House Bill 2784 (small business incubator) or for ESHB 2892 (manufacturing center). - 16.
 Mobile Home Relocation Assistance - One-time spending authority is provided for relocation assistance to approximately 60 families in two mobile home parks in Wenatchee whose homes will be dislocated when the parks close.
 The current appropriation does not provide sufficient authority to relocate these parks and assist the original number of families projected in the 2003-05 biennial budget.
-(Mobile Home Park Relocation Account-State) - 17.
-Weatherization Assistance Increase The Low-Income Weatherization Assistance Program works to improve the energy efficiency and affordability of low-income housing through energy conservation measures in homes, including insulation, air sealing, space and water heating system modification, and energy conservation education.
+(Mobile Home Park Relocation Account-State) - 16.
+Weatherization Assistance Increase - The Low-Income Weatherization Assistance Program works to improve the energy efficiency and affordability of low-income housing through energy conservation measures in homes, including insulation, air sealing, space and water heating system modification, and energy conservation education.
 The CTED is provided with the authority to spend the remaining account balance.
-(Low-Income Weatherization Assistance Account-State) - 18.
-Public Works Loans - Spending authority is provided for additional staff to support an increased number of public works projects, to conduct a comprehensive assessment of the program, and to design a new financing database system that will replace a six-year-old contract management system.
+(Low-Income Weatherization Assistance Account-State) - 17.
+Public Works Loans Spending authority is provided for additional staff to support an increased number of public works projects, to conduct a comprehensive assessment of the program, and to design a new financing database system that will replace a six-year-old contract management system.
 The Public Works Board makes loans to local governments for infrastructure improvements, and currently has 1,300 contracts in the program's loan portfolio.
-(Public Works Assistance Account-State) - 19.
-Employability Skills Center Funding is provided to conduct a study on the feasibility and benefits of establishing satellite offices to co-locate the Employment Security Department and Department of Social and Health Services on community college campuses. - 20.
-Civil Indigent Legal Services - Funding is provided for increased civil legal services for low income people who cannot afford to hire legal counsel.
-This funding will allow more people to access representation in civil matters.
+(Public Works Assistance Account-State) - 18.
+Employability Skills Center Funding is provided to conduct a study on the feasibility and benefits of establishing satellite offices to co-locate the Employment Security Department and Department of Social and Health Services on community college campuses. - 19.
+Civil Indigent Legal Services Funding is provided for increased civil legal services for low income people who cannot afford to hire legal counsel.
+This funding will allow more people to access representation in civil matters. - 20.
+Manufacturers Study - Funding is provided for the CTED to conduct a study of small- and medium-sized manufacturers in the region of the state with the heaviest concentration of these types of manufacturers and to develop a plan to meet their technical assistance and employee training needs.